Fish Oil: Benefits, Risks, and Why I Stopped Taking It

 I took fish oil because it felt like one of those things responsible adults just… do.
 You hear it helps your heart, your brain, your inflammation, your mood, your skin, and your ability to remember why you walked into the kitchen, and suddenly there’s a bottle on your nightstand, and you’re swallowing it every morning like a little insurance policy against aging.

 It wasn’t until I started asking why something that was supposed to reduce inflammation kept leaving me feeling… inflamed… that I realized I might be faithfully taking something my body did not actually want.
+What surprised me most wasn’t the benefits… it was the risks no one talks about.

 The Claims About Omega-3s: Separating Fact From Fiction